bestwebsoft/gallery-wordpress-plugin/readme.txt

 The author of the Gallery also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/gallery-categories/">Gallery Categories</a> - This plugin is an exclusive add-on to the Gallery Plugin.
+It allows creating different categories of galleries on your site.
+This way, you could organize the galleries on your website, which makes navigating through your content a whole lot easier.
+* <a href="http://wordpress.org/plugins/re-attacher/">Re-attacher</a> - With this plugin, you can reattach previously uploaded images to other posts, as well as detach files from the post completely.
+This plugin makes using our Gallery and Portfolio plugins a lot more convenient, as you won’t have to upload new images each time you may need them on your gallery or portfolio pages.
 * <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/updater/?k=6ed3f1f40908b8eb7248953196a4753a">Updater Pro</a> with more useful features available.
 It can make backup of all your files and database before updating.
 Also it can forbid some plugins or WordPress Core update.